 - Remove mixture from heat and set aside to cool to room temperature.

 - Using a hand mixer, slowly add fermented, emulsified cream to oil, and mix well.

 - Taste butter and adjust flavor profile.
 If you like more salt, add more.
 If you want more tang, add more vinegar.
 If you want a nuttier flavor, add a bit more hazelnut oil.

 - To ensure a cohesive end result, give the butter a good whisking before pouring it into molds and placing in the freezer.
-The longer it takes to congeal, the greater the chance of separation, which will affect the quality of the finished product.
+The longer it takes to congeal, the higher the chance of separation, which will affect the quality of the finished product.

 - Keep in freezer for 1-hour to completely set.

-- Remove butter from freezer and unmold.
+- Remove butter from the freezer and unmold.